robertschneiderman/tabs-overflow/README.md

 Initially, the left three tabs will never be archived, and so the user will move any tabs they wish to keep into those spots.
-If the user wants to save more (or less!) tabs, the number of safe tabs can be adjusted as well.
+If the user wants to save more (or less!) tabs, the number of safe tabs can be adjusted through a drop down in the overflow tab.

 ### Quick Closing